The old saying goes there are only two certainties in life: Death and Taxes.

 - SPECIAL CIRCUMSTANCES: You will not have to pay a failure-to-file or failure-to-pay penalty if you can show that you failed to file or pay on time because of reasonable cause and not because of willful neglect.

 If taxes seem like advanced chemistry to you, then hire a tax professional (CPA preferred) to help you through the process.
 Be ready to pay some or all of the back tax that is owed.
 If you can’t afford it immediately, you should be able to strike a deal with the IRS.
-Remember, the IRS is not a “four letter” word.
-They will work with you if you show you are willing to cooperate.

 File Your Tax Return and Avoid the Headache

 Failing to file a tax return and pay your respective tax bill can be of serious consequence.
-There are have been many high profile cases of individuals who failed to pay their appropriated tax bill.
+There are have been many high-profile cases of individuals who failed to pay their appropriated tax bill.